 **Research goal 2**.
 Addressing our second research goal, we examined the effects of teaching experience and subjective appraisal of disruptive classroom events on teachers’ HR levels during the five phases.

-To test hypothesis 2a, we examined the effect of teaching experience on participants’ HR levels (i.e., standardized mean HR) for each of the five intervals using linear regression models with teaching experience as the sole predictor.
-To test hypotheses 2b and 2c, we separately augmented the model by either teachers’ disruption appraisal (Hypothesis 2b) or confidence appraisal (Hypothesis 2c) as predictors, while controlling for the shared variance with teaching experience.
-To test hypothesis 2d, we examined the effects of all three predictors in one regression model.
+To test Hypothesis 2a, we examined the effect of teaching experience on participants’ HR levels (i.e., standardized mean HR) for each of the five intervals using linear regression models with teaching experience as the sole predictor.
+To test Hypotheses 2b and 2c, we separately augmented the model by either teachers’ disruption appraisal (Hypothesis 2b) or confidence appraisal (Hypothesis 2c) as predictors, while controlling for the shared variance with teaching experience.
+To test Hypothesis 2d, we examined the effects of all three predictors in one regression model.
 Furthermore, we repeated these steps to explore the effects of teaching experience and subjective appraisals on changes in teachers’ HR (i.e., mean slopes) at each interval.
-Please note: HR levels and changes in the pre-teaching interval (I1), were not predicted by the disruption and confidence appraisal because the classroom events had not taken place yet.
+Please note: HR levels and changes in the pre-teaching interval (I1), were not regressed on the disruption and confidence appraisal, because the appraised classroom events had not yet taken place in the pre-teaching interval.

 # Results